Equality-7-2521/vaterstakepool/README.md

 - [Go](http://golang.org) 1.10.5 or newer (1.11 is recommended).
 - MySQL
-- Nginx or other web server to proxy to dcrstakepool
+- Nginx or other web server to proxy to vaterstakepool

 ## Installation